 4. The sexual stage

 With you feeling dissatisfied in your relationship and having a friend to fall back on for emotional support, this emotional affair can shift to a sexual one very soon.
 Because you have such a strong bond, the sex that comes with it feels good.
-The longer it takes for sex, the stronger the bond becomes for the two of you.
+The longer it takes for you to arrive to the sex stage, the stronger the emotional bond becomes for the two of you.

 It is noteworthy that the rage of emotional affair is unresolved as the control requisite is manipulative, played in an enthralling sexualized manner.